Guest0x0/normalization-bench/README.md

 by passing an environment,
 deferring and merging substitutions.

-Surprisingly, CAS does outperform NBE is one benchmark: `iterated_id_L`.
-This is probably due to this benchmark being so simple that CAS introduces no overhead, while NBE suffers from a constant overhead due to closure allocation.

 ### NBE variants
 The various different NBE variants have very similar performance: